dsbristol/dst/assessments.md

 * [Appendix 5: Bluecrystal](coursebook/appendix5-bluecrystal.md), which is our High Performance Computing Infrastructure.
 * The [Equity Formula](/dst/assets/assessments/equityshare.nb.html) for redistributing marks.

 The individual assessment instructions has significant guidance.
-These extra thoughts are less directly relevant but give context.
+These extra thoughts give context.

 ### Comment on Markdown reflections:

 The PDF versions of the example reflections are created using [Pandoc](https://pandoc.org/) and it is trivial: